JaredstudenT/Lab2_816026883/README.md

 ### /sdk/components/freertos/port/esp8266/include/freertos/FreeRTOSConfig.h

 This file contains SDK and hardware specific configuration.
-IT specifies which functions from the SDK are available to be called within the code.
+It specifies which functions from the SDK are available to be called within the code.
 If this file is changed to disable a function that is called within the code, there will be an error.
 On the other hand, if a function is disabled that is not called, there might be an increase in performance, memory utilization .

 ---
 ## P2 Answers